hmrc/play-frontend-hmrc/README.md

       | `backLink`                                 | Passing a value will display a back link                          | `Some(BackLink(href = ..., attributes = ...))`              |
       | `cspNonce`                                 | This will be bound to hmrcHead, hmrcScripts and govukTemplate     | CSPNonce.get                                                |

-### FullWidthPageLayout should only be used by internal services

-The default fixed width layout is for public services.

-## HmrcPageHeadingLabel and HmrcPageHeadingLegend
+### Creating consistent page headings

-These helpers let you use a label or legend as a page heading with a section (caption) displayed above it.
+The `HmrcPageHeadingLabel` and `HmrcPageHeadingLegend` helpers let you use a label or legend as a page heading with a section (caption) displayed above it.

-For example, how you could use HmrcPageHeadingLabel with a govukInput:
+For example, how you could use `HmrcPageHeadingLabel` with a `GovukInput`:
 ```scala
 @import uk.gov.hmrc.govukfrontend.views.html.components.{GovukInput, Input, Hint, Text, Text}
 @import uk.gov.hmrc.govukfrontend.views.html.components.implicits._